jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Values are automatically
 # [fit] thread-safe

-^ Unlike variables, which have to be synchronized, values are automatically thread-safe.
-Changing a variable on one thread does not affect another thread’s view of the previous _value_.
-This is huge—no more race conditions!
+^ Because values are immutable, there's no problem—and no race condition—if multiple threads are using the same value.
+This is unlike variables, which would have to be synchronized in the same situation.

 ---